Ohio energy rates

 Is a deposit required for my energy plan?

 When signing up for energy service, electric suppliers in Ohio may ask for a deposit from customers with low credit scores.
-However, you can search for plans without a deposit using our marketplace filters.
+If you’d prefer to skip the deposit, consider a no-deposit energy plan.
+Enter your ZIP code and filter for “all credit approved” options to explore no-deposit plans in your area.

 What is a smart meter?